 Dutch processed cocoa powder results in a fudgier texture with a richer, more chocolately flavor.
 Most Dutch processed cocoa powder comes from better quality cocoa beans and the cocoa powder retain significantly more fat, contributing to a better overall baked good.

 No Dutch processed cocoa powder?
-Don’t sweat it – use natural unsweetened.
+Don’t sweat it – use natural unsweetened in this recipe.
 But if you want to add a little splurge and elevate your brownies to the next level, I highly recommend adding some Dutch processed cocoa powder to your kitchen stash.

 Frequently Asked Questions about Cranberry Brownies

-Freeze either an entire pan or cut brownies into individual brownies, wrap in aluminum foil, and store in a freezer bag for up to 6 months.
-If the brownies are being frozen to serve at a later date, thaw brownies completely before adding white chocolate drizzle.
+Freeze either an entire pan or cut brownies into individual brownies, wrap them in aluminum foil, and store them in a freezer bag for up to 6 months.
+If the brownies are being frozen to serve later, thaw brownies completely before adding white chocolate drizzle.

 These brownies can be stored at room temperature or refrigerated for up to 5 days.
 Storing them in the refrigerator makes them taste extra fudgy: highly recommended!

 Absolutely.
-Doubling the recipe will result in a thicker brownie, so add an additional 10 minutes to the baking time.
-To keep the brownies the same thickness as pictured, multiple all ingredients by 1.75 and bake for the same time as listed in the recipe.
+Doubling the recipe will result in a thicker brownie, so add 10 minutes to the baking time.
+To keep the brownies the same thickness as pictured, multiply all ingredients by 1.75 and bake for the same time as listed in the recipe.